mansoor1998/portfolio/README.md

 - splash screen and logo
 - page section include, About, Experience, Work, Contact
 - option to add resume in assets/resume directory
+- integrated with Dockerfile
+- integrated with GitHub Actions Workflow
 - and much more

 ## Docker